Jaeyong-Cho/markviewer/docs/enhanced-search.md

 ## Usage

-1. **Select Root Directory**: Choose the directory containing markdown files
+1. **Select Workspace Directory**: Choose the directory containing markdown files
 2. **Enter Search Query**: Type your search term in the search box
 3. **View Results**: See files matching your query with:
    - File title and path